Arronk/My-Coding-Journey/LogR2.md

 Well there has been a lot thrown at me at once with similarities.
 Lots of new syntax and flask and methods....I think I have formed some basis of understanding though to push on and start working through implementing the lines function first.
 The HTML side of things
 I am not too worried about so once I have tested lines I think the other two functions should be managable.

+## Day 50: 06.09.2018

+### Progress: Finished the bisection search problem in week 2 of 6.00X MIT Course

+The problem was relatively easy tonight but i'd be a bit lost without my debugger at hand!
+Can hopefully get all of week 2 knocked out pretty early into the weekend so I can try and finish off similarities as well for cs50.